Public Service Policy and Procedures

 The public service procedures have been developed to provide a guide for employees and library users with regard to behavior and activities that may occur when working in the public service capacity.

-- In all instances, when assigned to public services stations within your workday, users' needs will take precedence over other activities.
-Staff at public service stations will make appropriate attempts to acknowledge users in a friendly manner and will actively offer support when it is deemed that a user may need assistance.
+- In all instances, when assigned to public service stations within your workday, users' needs will take precedence over other activities.
+Staff at public service stations will promptly acknowledge users in a friendly manner and will actively offer support when it is deemed that a user may need assistance.

 Telephone/Electronic Service Procedures

 - When serving at a public service station every attempt will be made to answer the phone promptly.
-When answering the phone the staff member will include, "Trexler Library, XXX desk", for example, "Trexler Library Circulation Desk.", in their greeting.
+When answering the phone the staff member should include, "Trexler Library, XXX desk" and their name, for example, "Trexler Library Circulation Desk, General Pete speaking,” in their greeting.

 - Employees of the Trexler Library should include their contact information in a signature file of their e-mail account that indicates their role at the library as well as appropriate contact venues.
 Students, temporary help, and volunteers should clearly indicate their affiliation if using Trexler Library in their signature plates.
 For example, Joe Smith, Volunteer at Trexler Library.
 In no correspondence should it be implied that the person is a full-time employee of the library.